SeismicSource/sourcespec/README.md

 Please replace `X.Y` with the SourceSpec version number you used.

+You can also cite the following abstract presented at the 2016 AGU Fall Meeting:

+> Satriano, C., Mejia Uquiche, A. R., & Saurel, J. M. (2016).
+Spectral
+> estimation of seismic moment, corner frequency and radiated energy for
+> earthquakes in the Lesser Antilles.
+In AGU Fall Meeting Abstracts
+> (Vol. 2016, pp. S13A-2518), [bibcode: 2016AGUFM.S13A2518S]

 ## References

 - Brune, J. N. (1970).
 Tectonic stress and the spectra of seismic shear waves